uliska/scheme-book/scheme/conditionals/if.md

     (format "The random number ~a is ~a" rand state)))
 {% endlilypond %}

 We have a `let*` expression at the core of this example.
-It established two bindings, first a random integer and then its “state”.
+It establishes two bindings, first a random integer and then its “state”.
 The value bound to the `state` name is the result of an `if` expression, namely one of the strings `“even”` or `“odd”`, depending on the result of the application of the `even?`